Can I Get a Passport With My Current Gender?

 What Should the Physician Certification Include?

-The State Department has provided the following model letter for physician certifications.
-All certifications must be on the physician’s office letterhead and include all of the information seen here, including the physician’s license or certificate number.
-You should ask your physician to use this letter and not give additional personal health information that is not included here.
+The State Department policy provides model language for physician certifications.
+Certifications must be on the physician’s office letterhead and include all of the information seen here, including the physician’s license or certificate number.
+Ask your physician to use the exact language of the below model - the letter should not include any additional language or information.

 I, Physician’s Full Name, Physician’s medical license or certificate number, Issuing U.S. State/Foreign Country of medical license/certificate, am the physician of Name of Patient, Date of Birth of Patient, with whom I have a doctor/patient relationship and whom I have treated (or with whom I have a doctor/patient relationship and whose medical history I have reviewed and evaluated).